 Listing of a program within this report does not ensure that the program will be developed or considered for development, or funded by the Agency.
 The Agency reserves the right to fund, develop, study, plan, or pursue any program, listed within this section that is allowable by this plan, Florida Statutes Chapter 163, Part III, and Pinellas County Comprehensive Plan.
-The Agency also reserves the right to amend this plan, add new programs, or edit existing programs that are allowable under Florida Statutes Chapter 163, Part III, and the Pinellas County Comprehensive Plan at any duly noticed public hearing.
+The Agency also reserves the right to amend this plan, add new programs, or edit existing programs that are allowable under Florida Statutes a.

-a.
 Infill Development Incentives: Infill is a redevelopment strategy that is used to repurpose real estate within a county or city that is no longer serving any real purpose or considered underutilized.
 The process of this type of development effort may include new construction on vacant lots, changing uses in declining areas for new purposes, or even modifying existing structures so they can serve a new purpose.
 Infill development is often part of an overall urban renewal strategy, designed to revitalize areas of the county that have declined and are no longer considered desirable for any particular purpose.